Homemade pizza sauce recipe

 If you find the sauce is too runny for your liking, add a little more tomato purée.
 That will thicken it up.
 This batch was a little runny - you can see the liquid on the surface.
 Another spoon of tomato purée and it was good to go!

 This is about right.
-Adds taste, but doesn't overpower.
+It adds taste, but it doesn't overpower.

 And then - just add the topping of your choice, and - enjoy!